lawrie/ulx3s_vhdl_examples/README.md

-# ulx3s_vhdl_examples
+# VHDL examples for the Ulx3s ECP5 FPGA board

-VHDL examples for the Ulx3s ECP5 FPGA
+These are some of the Verilog examples in the ulx3s_examples repository, converted to VHDL.